 I particularly liked the bit at the beginning when the narrator's telling a movie-maker that he's writing an anti-war book to which the movie-maker replies, "Why don't you write an anti-glacier book instead?".
 In other words, that there would always be wars and they're as easy to stop as glaciers.
 I agree with that statement, to some extent.
 It's hard to put it into perspective now that since 1969 when the book was written, glaciers are melting and "war" has at multiple times been titled before any real declaration (for example no one has ever officially declared war on drugs, terror or Iraq).
 In the brilliant television show The Wire, detectives Greggs, Carver and Hauk are discussing one of many drug cases in the Baltimore projects:

-Greggs: Fighting the war on drugs, one brutality case at a time
+Greggs: Fighting the war on drugs, one brutality case at a time Carver: You can't even call this shit a war.
+Hauk: Why not?
+Carver: Wars end.

 And hence the aptly-titled Israeli-Palestine "Conflict".
-It's true that wars and glaciers are difficult to stop, but as we know, they melt eventually
+It's true that wars and glaciers are difficult to stop, but as we know, they melt eventually.

 Since I made fun of Everclear yesterday, here's a song that goes along with this post's post-modern theme: